 This set has 3 x mini phillips drivers, 6 x phillips drivers, 3 x slotted mini, 6 x slotted drivers and 2 x Torx (T15 & T20), all held snug in a plastic storage tray which works great if they’re in a roll cab or top box, not quite so handy if they’re to be stored in a tool bag.

-The handles are a ‘tri-lobe’ design, which means they offer comfort with a good secure grip for particularly tight fasteners, and there’s a ‘speed zone’ for faster rotation – when your spinning screws in or out – basically when you’re not really needing to apply any torque to the fastener.
+The handles are a ‘tri-lobe’ design, which means they offer comfort with a good secure grip for, particularly tight fasteners.
+There’s a ‘speed zone’ for faster rotation when your spinning screws in or out.
+Basically, for when you’re not really needing to apply any torque to the fastener.

 The drivers’ blades themselves are made from alloy steel that’s been chromed and polished, so rust and corrosion will never be an issue.
 The only thing that I think is a bit unnecessary is the laser-etched sizes on the blades.
 You instantly know what size you need when you’ve been doing this for a while.
 But, for those of us with less experience, it may be a handy feature for a week or two.

 The tips are non-slip (a handy feature for that extra bit of torque) and the kit has a lifetime warranty.
 Just for reference, the storage tray is 14″ x 14 3/8″.